datafold-dev/datafold/doc/source/contributing.rst

   binary formatted output cells in Jupyter notebooks before the content bloats the git history.
 * `mypy <http://mypy-lang.org/>`__ for static type checking (if applicable).
-* Diverse, such as removing trailing whitespaces, validating configuration files or sorting the requirement files.
+* Diverse hooks, such as removing trailing whitespaces, validating configuration files or sorting the requirement files.

 It is highly recommended that the tools inspect and format the code *before* the code is committed to the git history.
 The tools alter the source code in a deterministic